adam-bauer-34/black-hole-shadow-mtog/README.md

 A few codes for model output analysis.

 #### computation
-Contains code to calculate the ratio of the characteristic radius of emission to critical impact parameter, denoted as $\vartheta$ in *Spherical accretion…*.
+Contains code to calculate the ratio of the characteristic radius of emission to critical impact parameter, denoted as &vartheta;, in *Spherical accretion…*.
 Versions for both bondi and radial infall cases.

 #### shadow
 Contains code to make a grid of synthetic Event Horizon Telescope images.